 On this page

-The Agency for Electronic Media also adopted the Recommendations for the Protection of Children and the safe use of Electronic Media (Preporuke za zaštitu djece i sigurno korištenje elektroničkih medija) addressed at youth groups.
+The AEM also adopted the Recommendations for the Protection of Children and the Safe Use of Electronic Media, directed towards youth groups.
 The recommendations include guidelines for classifying audio-visual content potentially harmful to children and youth, recommendations for editors and media employees, recommendations for parents, and recommendations for educators.

-Both the primary school curriculum and the secondary schools curricula (Nastavni planovi i programi za gimnazije i strukovne škole) have topics dealing with media literacy included in the Croatian language classes.
-The field of media culture encompasses themes of media communication training and radio, television and movie programme evaluation training.
-In secondary schools (generalist programs and 4-5 year vocational programs), as part of the Politics and economy class (Nastavni planovi i programi za gimnazije i strukovne škole), students are presented with the unit Politics and the public, which includes the themes of the public opinion, censorship, print, radio, and television.
+Topics related to media literacy are incorporated into both the primary school curriculum and the secondary schools curricula as part of Croatian language classes.
+The field of media culture encompasses themes of media communication training and training for the evaluation of radio, television, and movie programmes.
+In secondary schools (both generalist programmes and 4-5 year vocational programmes), within the Politics and Economy class, students encounter the unit ‘Politics and the Public’.
+This unit covers themes of the public opinion, censorship, print, radio, and television.

-The report of the European Audio-visual Observatory titled Mapping of media literacy practices and actions in EU-28 states that there are no media literacy networks facilitating cooperation across a large number of partners.
+The report of the European Audiovisual Observatory titled Mapping of Media Literacy Practices and Actions in EU-28 states that there are no media literacy networks facilitating cooperation across a large number of partners.

-There are two initiatives aiming at enhancing young people's media literacy and awareness about online safety issues in the context of non-formal and informal learning.
-The Centre for Safer Internet (Centar za sigurniji internet) conducts training, workshops, and debates for students, youth, parents and teachers.
-The Centre developed three apps and published an educational manual on the safer use of the Internet and starting a specialist study programme Digital safety and privacy.
+There are two initiatives aimed at enhancing young people's media literacy and awareness of online safety issues within the context of non-formal and informal learning.
+The Centre for Safer Internet (CIS)organises trainings, workshops, and debates for students, youth, parents, and teachers.
+The CIS has developed three apps and published an educational manual on the safer use of the Internet.
+Additionally, they initiated a specialist study programme ‘Digital safety and privacy’.

-The Centre for Safer Internet launched a phone line to report harmful Internet content as well as offering professional assistance to children and parents.
+The CIS launched a phone line to report harmful Internet content, providing professional assistance to both children and parents.

-Choose what you are watching (Birajmo što gledamo) was a joint campaign of UNICEF and the Agency for Electronic Media with the purpose of raising awareness on the importance of increasing media literacy among parents, caretakers, children, and youth.
-It points out the importance of choosing media content, paying attention to content rating notifications, and encourages the critical evaluation of media content.
-Following the Choose what you are watching project, the Agency for Electronic Media in cooperation with UNESCO, launched the Internet portal Media Literacy (Medijska pismenost) aimed at increasing media literacy, as well as media skills and knowledge of children, youth, parents, caretakers, and teachers.
+The above mentioned project Choose What You Are Watching was a joint campaign of UNICEF and the AEM with the purpose of raising awareness of the importance of increasing media literacy among parents, caretakers, children, and youth.
+It emphasised the importance of choosing media content and paying attention to content rating notifications, encouraging the critical evaluation of media content.
+Following this campaign, the AEM, in cooperation with UNESCO, launched the Internet portal Media Literacy aimed at enhancing media literacy, as well as media skills and knowledge among children, youth, parents, caretakers, and teachers.